AlgoMaster Logo

 Intuition

-Here's a neat observation: if you sort the array, the majority element must be sitting at index n/2.
+If you sort the array, the majority element always ends up at index n/2.

-So we just sort and grab the middle element.
+So we sort and read the middle element.
 No counting needed.

 Algorithm